BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/15_3_Receiving_Bitcoind_Notifications_with_C.md

 ```
 $ cc -o chainlistener chainlistener.c -I/usr/local/include -L/usr/local/lib -lzmq -lczmq
 ```
-Afterward, you can run it with the topics and addresses you defined in your `bitcoin.conf`:
+Afterward, you can run it with the topics and addresses that you defined in your `bitcoin.conf`:
 ```
 $ ./chainlistener tcp://127.0.0.1:28333 rawtx
 Size: 250